liawbeile/liawbeile.github.io/_pages/about.md

 ## BACKGROUND:

-Hello there!
+**Hello there!**

 My name is **[Cora Liaw Bei Le](https://www.linkedin.com/in/coraliawbeile)**.

-Presently, I am participating in the Boston Consulting Group's [RISE](https://rise.bcg.com/business-data-analytics/) programme, a 6 month upskilling course, in the Business and Data Analytics track _(2021)_.
+**Presently, I am** participating in the [Boston Consulting Group's RISE programme](https://rise.bcg.com/business-data-analytics/) , a 6 month upskilling course, in the Business and Data Analytics track _(2021)_.
 Read below for more details.

-I am an ex-KPMG Senior Auditor with 2-3 years of audit work experience in the Big 4 Accounting Firm _(2018-2020)_ and also a Nanyang Technological University (NTU) graduate with a Bachelors’ degree in Accountancy (2nd Upper Hons.) _(2015-2018)_.
+**I am** an ex-[KPMG](https://home.kpmg/sg/en/home.html) Senior Auditor with 2-3 years of audit work experience in the Big 4 Accounting Firm _(2018-2020)_ and also a [Nanyang Technological University (NTU)](https://www.ntu.edu.sg/index) graduate with a Bachelors’ degree in Accountancy (2nd Upper Hons.) _(2015-2018)_.

-I largely specialise in finance-related aspects and knowledge / auditing in terms of hard skills, and am proficient in using standard software programmes such as Microsoft Excel, PowerPoint, Word, Outlook, etc. In KPMG, I had the opportunity to learn audit softwares like IDEA and eAudit, and to import, sanitise and transform financial data using KPMG CLARA data analytics platform.
+**Before 2021**, I largely specialise in finance-related aspects and knowledge / auditing in terms of hard skills, and am proficient in using standard software programmes such as Microsoft Excel, PowerPoint, Word, Outlook, etc. In KPMG, I had the opportunity to learn audit softwares like IDEA and eAudit, and to import, sanitise and transform financial data using KPMG CLARA data analytics platform.

-This year (2021), I am seeking to pivot to the tech/ data analytics field.
+**This year, 2021**, I am seeking to pivot to the tech/ data analytics field.
 My endeavours in this journey is detailed **[below](#programming-skills-i-gained-in-2021)**.

 ## WHY I LEARN PROGRAMMING: